 2-03.
 Physical Components.
-The H. Neely Henry development consists of a dam having a concrete gated spillway section with compacted earth abutment dikes; a reservoir having a surface area of 11,235 acres and extending 78 miles upstream to Weiss Dam at full summer pool of 508 feet NGVD29; a 72,900 kilowatt (kW) power plant, which is part of the main dam. located on the east side of the river between the spillway and the left bank earth abutment; a substation; and, appurtenant electrical and mechanical facilities.
-The project is shown under construction in Figure 2.2.
+The H. Neely Henry development consists of a dam having a concrete gated spillway section with compacted earth abutment dikes; a reservoir having a surface area of 11,235 acres and extending 78 miles upstream to Weiss Dam at full summer pool of 508 feet NGVD29; a 72,900 kilowatt (kW) power plant, which is part of the main dam, located on the east side of the river between the spillway and the left bank earth abutment; a substation; and appurtenant electrical and mechanical facilities.
+The project is shown under construction in Figure 2-2.
 The principal features of the project are described in detail in subsequent paragraphs.
-Sections and plan of the dam, powerhouse and appurtenant works are shown on Plates 2-3 and 2-4.
+Sections and plan of the dam, powerhouse, and appurtenant works are shown on Plates 2-3 and 2-4.

-Figure 2-2.
-H. Neely Henry Project Under Construction, circa 1965

-- a.
+a.
 Dam.
 The dam is a concrete gravity-type structure having a top elevation of 539 feet NGVD29 and a length of 858 feet.
-The maximum height above the existing river bed is 100 feet.
+The maximum height above the existing riverbed is 100 feet.
 Sections and plan of the dam and appurtenant works are shown on Plate 2-4.
-The dam is located at river mile 146.82 on the Coosa River approximately 26 miles downstream from the City of Gadsden, Alabama. - b.
+The dam is located at river mile 146.82 on the Coosa River approximately 26 miles downstream from the City of Gadsden, Alabama.

+b.
 Earth Dikes.
-Earth-filled, non-overflow dikes extend from the powerhouse and spillway to high ground on both sides of the concrete dam.
+Earth-filled, nonoverflow dikes extend from the powerhouse and spillway to high ground on both sides of the concrete dam.
 These dikes have a top elevation of 539 feet NGVD29.
 The left, or east bank section is about 850 feet long by 60 feet high and ties into the powerhouse section.
 The right or west bank section is about 3,200 feet long by 60 feet high and ties into the spillway section.
-Both sections are 36 feet wide at the top and are traversed by a paved roadway which continues across the powerhouse and spillway sections serving as an access road to the powerhouse. - c.
-Reservoir.
-From the Weiss Dam to the H. Neely Henry Dam, H. Neely Henry Lake has a full pool summer-time level of 508 feet NGVD29 and a full pool winter-time level of 507 feet NGVD29.
-At elevation 508 feet NGVD29, the lake has a surface area of 11,235 acres and a total storage capacity of 120,853 acre-feet.
-At elevation 507 feet NGVD29, the lake has a surface area of 10,478 acres and a storage volume of 109,999 acre-feet.
-Usable storage of 10,860 acre-feet is available between elevations 508 and 507 feet NGVD29.
-The lake has 339 miles of shoreline and a maximum depth of 53 feet.
-The lake is relatively shallow with an average depth of 10.8 feet.
-The lake drainage area is 6,596 square miles, of which 1,326 square miles comprises the local lakeshed.
-The hydraulic retention time is approximately 7.25 days.
-Area-capacity curves and associated data points are shown on Plate 2-8.
-Flood rights and easements were acquired between elevations 508 to 527 feet NGVD29 and are shown on Plates 2-9 and 2-11 d.
+Both sections are 36 feet wide at the top and are traversed by a paved roadway which continues across the powerhouse and spillway sections serving as an access road to the powerhouse.

+Figure 2-2 H. Neely Henry Project Under Construction Circa 1965 c.
 Spillway.
 The spillway section of the dam with a total length of 305 feet has a net length of 240 feet.
 The spillway has six radial gates, 29 feet high by 40 feet wide, with an overflow crest of elevation 480 feet NGVD29.
 The piers between the spillway gates support a roadway bridge across the top of the dam at elevation 539 feet NGVD29.
 The top of the six radial gates in closed position is elevation 509 feet NGVD29.
 The radial gates are operated by individual hoists.
 Free overflow spillway discharge under various operating conditions is shown on Plate 2-5 by a series of curves.
-The high tailwater, which causes a submergence effect, occurs when the powerhouse is operating in conjunction with a full spillway discharge and/or the Logan Martin reservoir is at full summer-level pool (elevation 465 feet NGVD29).
+The high tailwater, which causes a submergence effect, occurs when the powerhouse is operating in conjunction with a full spillway discharge and/or the Logan Martin Reservoir is at full summer-level pool (elevation 465 feet NGVD29).

 A partial-opening gate rating table for six-gate discharge in 0.5-foot increments is shown on Plate 2-6.
 This table gives discharge with no submergence effect.
 To indicate when submergence will affect the discharge, lines were put on the table to denote that the discharge lying above the line will be affected by submergence if the tailwater rises above the elevation shown in parenthesis at each end and just above each line.
-The spillway has a discharge capacity of 317,100 cfs at elevation 532.5 feet NGVD29, the peak pool elevation of the probable maximum flood.
+The spillway has a discharge capacity of 317,100 cubic feet per second (cfs) at elevation 532.5 feet NGVD29, the peak pool elevation of the probable maximum flood.